 If you’ve detected root growth in its early stages, you may be able to eradicate the problem by using a foaming root killer that uses an herbicide to kills the growth and prevents new growth from occurring.
 You can find foaming root killers at your local home improvement store.

 Concerned you may have tree roots growing in your sewer line?
 Contact us at Allied Reddi-Rooter.
 We can schedule a $250 video pipe inspection to address and fix the problem promptly.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.
+You can follow us on Facebook, @Allied Reddi-Rooter for the latest tips or to ask us a question.

 Sometimes a call to the plumber is the result of something that’s completely out of your hands, like a burst pipe, a sewer line break or leak, or to install a new water heater or bathtub.
 But let’s face it, we’re human, and many of us have had to call a plumber for something we could have prevented.